udit290/econ-da/index.md

 I currently work as a Research Analyst at the Centre for Economic Future, Shiv Nadar University where I work on macroeconomic forecasting, monetary policy, financial markets, and commodity markets.
 My work involves quantitative modelling, analysing market and supply-side developments, and translating economic data into research insights.

-Outside of economics, I enjoy cricket, badminton, and tennis, and I have a particular love for Rajma Chawal.
+Outside of economics, I enjoy cricket, badminton, and tennis, and I love to eat rajma chawal.

 Feel free to reach me at [udit.chauhan@snu.edu.in](mailto:udit.chauhan@snu.edu.in).